-- I used to work in the IT industry and have lived in Singapore, England, the US and Thailand.
-Now I live five minutes from my mother, sister, niece and nephew (in the country town where I was born).
+- I worked in the IT industry and lived in Singapore, England, the US and Thailand.
+Now I live five minutes from my mother, sister, niece and nephew (in the Australian country town where I was born).

-- Although I started my own healing journey with a psychologist, the healing tools and techniques I use as a practitioner today are the ones that worked best for me when I wanted more than traditional talking therapy.
+- Although I started my own healing journey with a psychologist, the tools I use as a practitioner today are the ones that worked best for me when I wanted more than traditional talking therapy.

 - Having danced with corporate America, the New Age AND the “Truth Community” over the past 20 years, I’m fascinated by cults and how we can undo mass hypnosis.

 If you’d like to read more of my story, keep scrolling.

 Like just about everyone, the story of my life so far includes fear and courage, love and loss, rage and delight.
 It traverses deep grief and profound joy.

 The Early Years